smhcnryksl/smhcnryksl/README.md

 - Learning to make games in Godot since: 13.04.2026

 **Stuff I Published:**
-- A sketch themed, advanced Reminder extension for Chrome based browsers <code><a href="https://chromewebstore.google.com/detail/sketchy-reminders">Click to see</a></code>
+- A sketch themed, advanced Reminder extension for Chrome based browsers <code><a href="https://chromewebstore.google.com/detail/sketchy-reminders" target="_blank">Click to see</a></code>
+- A extension for Chrome Based browsers to help people focus on youtube videos by removing any distractions such as recommended videos, comments and websites.
+With focus time statistics

 **Languages and Tools:**